 Also, many people who wear eyeglasses do not purchase new glasses every year.

 But the cost of eyeglasses can increase significantly if you choose premium features, such as high index lenses, progressive lenses, anti-reflective coating and designer frames.
 A pair of prescription eyeglasses with all these features can easily exceed $800.

-According to 2010 data, the average cost of the most advanced form of LASIK surgery performed in the United States in the first quarter of the year was $2,170 per eye.
+Over the past few years, the average cost of the most advanced form of LASIK surgery performed in the United States has remained relatively stable, at about $2,100 per eye.

-If LASIK costs $4,340 for both eyes, that's roughly 10 times the annual combined cost of contact lenses and solutions.
+If LASIK costs $4,200 for both eyes, that's roughly 10 times the annual combined cost of contact lenses and lens care solutions.

 But that also means that after 10 years, LASIK surgery (if surgical results are stable and no additional laser treatment or eyeglasses are needed) becomes more economical than the cumulative cost of contact lens wear.

 [Read more about LASIK costs.]

 Ultimately, the decision on whether contacts are expensive depends on the value you attach to them compared with the value of other elective expenses.

 For example, how does the value you get from wearing contacts compare with the value you would get from a designer suit?
 Or an occasional dinner at an upscale restaurant?